Toy Story 3: Plot

 Woody returns to Sunnyside and reunites with his friends.
-That night, Andy's toys initiate an escape plan, accidentally resetting Buzz to Spanish mode in the process.
+That night, the toys initiate an escape plan, accidentally resetting Buzz to Spanish mode in the process.
 "Spanish Buzz" immediately befriends Woody and begins a relationship with Jessie.
 The toys escape the building, getting as far as Sunnyside's dumpster, but Lotso and his gang thwart them.
 As a trash truck approaches, Woody reveals Lotso's deception to Big Baby, who promptly throws Lotso into the dumpster.
 Andy's toys attempt to escape, but Lotso pulls Woody in with him.
 Andy's other toys jump in to help, and fall into the truck, where a junked television hits Buzz and restores him to his normal persona.

 The toys are brought to a local trash center, and most of them are dumped on a conveyor belt leading to an incinerator.
 Woody and Buzz help Lotso avoid a shredder, and later to reach an emergency stop button, but once he is safe, Lotso abandons them.
-As Woody and his friends accept their impending fate, Andy's Aliens rescue them with an industrial claw.
-A trash truck driver later finds Lotso and straps him to his truck's radiator grille.
+As Woody and his friends accept their impending fate, the Aliens rescue them with an industrial crane.
+A garbage truck driver later finds Lotso and straps him to his truck's radiator grille.

 Woody and his friends ride another garbage truck, driven by an adult Sid Phillips, back to Andy's house.
 Andy discovers a note from Woody and, assuming it is from his mother, donates the toys to Bonnie, who lives nearby.
 Andy introduces the toys individually to Bonnie, and is surprised to find Woody at the bottom of the donation box.
 After Bonnie recognizes Woody, an initially hesitant Andy passes him on to her.
 Andy plays with Bonnie before leaving; Woody bids him a quiet farewell, and the toys begin their new life with Bonnie.

 Later, Woody and the other toys learn that Barbie, Ken, and Big Baby have improved the lives of the toys at Sunnyside.